-All participants will receive a commemorative t-shirt.
+Registration for the virtual Walk is $25 for adults and children are $5.
+All registered participants will receive a commemorative t-shirt through the mail.
 Upon registration, you will receive a personal fundraising page and useful online tools to help you jumpstart your efforts.
 Even after the event is over, you will still have access to your personal fundraising page, allowing you to maximize your impact in the fight against brain tumors.
 Take advantage of the cool prizes we offer for going above and beyond with your fundraising efforts.

 Am I required to fundraise a minimum amount?

 Adults are encouraged to raise a minimum of $500 or more to help fund the discovery of a cure and better treatments for brain tumors.
 However, it is not a requirement.

 Where do Brain Tumor Events funds go?

 Proceeds from the event support research to find a cure for brain tumors, public policy advocacy, and patient information to make sure the critical needs of the brain tumor community are met, through the National Brain Tumor Society (NBTS).